ItayRosen/CurieBLESerial/README.md

 # CurieBLESerial
-Simple script for serial string communication over CurieBLE
+Simple script for a terminal communication with CuriBLE library